Surprise!! It's part two of last week's epic rainbow party! The last post was all…

 I thought that the little rainbows were custom-made, maybe, but Sara said “they’re made from AirHeads Xtremes Sour Belts candy.
 They come in a strip and I cut them down to make little rainbows.”

 Here’s birthday girl Emma!
-She’s a little rainbow, herself, in a tutu made by Poppin’ Dots Boutique.
+She’s a little rainbow, herself, in a tutu purchased on Etsy.

 Balloons are a must, of course, and the party poms were homemade (!).

-Flatware in every color is wrapped in white napkins and tied with ribbons and a printable circle.
+Flatware in every color is wrapped in white napkins and tied with ribbons and a printable.
 To make the ruffled rainbow streamers, Sara used the tutorial on How Does She.
 She says they were “easy, but time consuming… a HUGE hit though!”

 How fun is this – a rainbow of vegetables, with bowls of dip for the “clouds”!
 To get the full spectrum, the radishes were tinted with a little blue food coloring.